 Important Do’s And Don’ts After A Car Accident

 When you are involved in a car accident, it can be difficult to think clearly.
 With the chaos of surveying damage, exchanging information, and reeling from what happened, it can be difficult to know the proper thing to do or say.
 One thing that you are required to do is alert your insurance company.
 However, although we would like to think that the insurance companies are out for our best interests, they are still businesses.
 As such, you need to be careful about what you say.

-At Wyatt Law Firm, we believe that you should have an attorney present when discussing your claims.
+At Wyatt Law Firm, we believe that you should consult an attorney before discussing your claims with the insurer.
 The insurance company starts establishing their case the moment an accident is reported.
-Our San Antonio car accident attorneys will inform you of your legal rights and help you build a case that benefits you.
+Our car accident attorneys will inform you of your legal rights and help you build a case that benefits you.

 An insurance claim adjuster might contact you before you have a chance to talk to your lawyer.
 Without knowing it, you may say things that can be used against your case.
-This is why we have listed the things to say and not to say to the insurance company after an accident.
+This is why we have listed what to say and what not to say to the insurance company after an accident.